locize/blog/source/_posts/gatsby-i18n.md

 ![gatsby language switcher](app_0.jpg "locize © inweso GmbH")

-By default, on first load, [gatsby-plugin-react-i18next](https://github.com/microapps/gatsby-plugin-react-i18next) will fallback to the `defaultLanguage` if the browser's detected language is not included in the array of `languages`.
+By default, on the first load, [gatsby-plugin-react-i18next](https://github.com/microapps/gatsby-plugin-react-i18next) will fallback to the `defaultLanguage` if the browser's detected language is not included in the array of `languages`.

 If you want to fallback to a different language in the `languages` array, you can set the `fallbackLanguage` option.